Graduate Academic Advising

 If you’re deciding among one or more majors that are all offered by the same college, you’re designated as an Exploratory Student for that college.
 For example: Arts and Sciences Exploratory, Business Exploratory, etc.

-All full-time, degree-seeking students who first entered fall 2013 or later must transition out of the exploratory track into a major no later than the end of your fourth tracking semester (fall and spring semesters only).
-Transfer students with less than 45 hours of transferrable work who are admitted as exploratory students must transition out of the exploratory track into a major no later than the end of the second tracking semester.
-Transfer students with 45 hours or more of transferrable work must be admitted directly into a major.
+All full-time, degree-seeking students who first entered fall 2013 or later must transition out of the exploratory track into a major no later than the end of their fourth tracking semester at UT.
+Transfer students with less than 45 hours of transferrable work who are admitted as exploratory students must transition out of the exploratory track into a major no later than the end of your second tracking semester.
+Transfer students with 45 hours or more of transferrable work must be admitted directly into a major and college.

 Requirements and Times for Meetings